lakshya-singh/PoseCVAE/README First.md

 1) All datasets are in video format make sure to convert them into frames using ffmpeg for tracking using Poseflow

-step 1: Download Dataset into ./datasets/ and follow readme.txt present in the same step 2: Generate frames using frames.py present in ./frames/ and follow readme.txt present there for further instructions
+	Step 1: Download Dataset into ./datasets/ and follow readme.txt present in the same

+	Step 2: Generate frames using frames.py present in ./frames/ and follow readme.txt present there for further instructions

 2) All steps require either AlphaPose and Poseflow OR simple-HRNet and Poseflow, which if need be, pytorch branch can also be cloned from github.